Axis: Bold as Love: Music and lyrics

+Compared to Are You Experienced, the music on Axis is characterized by music critic Jim DeRogatis as "looser, jazzier, and more expansive."

-The lyrics of "Spanish Castle Magic" were inspired by The Spanish Castle, a dance hall in what is now Des Moines, Washington near Seattle where Hendrix jammed with local rock groups during his high school years.
-On "Little Wing" Hendrix plays his guitar through a Leslie speaker for the first time (a revolving speaker which creates a wavering effect, that is typically used with electric organs).
-According to Colin Larkin, Axis focused less on guitar playing than the previous Experience album, and more on Hendrix's "gifts as a songwriter".
+The lyrics of "Spanish Castle Magic" were inspired by The Spanish Castle, a dance hall in what is now Des Moines, Washington, near Seattle where Hendrix jammed with local rock groups during his high school years.
+On "Little Wing" Hendrix plays his guitar through a Leslie speaker for the first time (a revolving speaker which creates a wavering effect, typically used with electric organs).
+According to Colin Larkin, Axis focuses less on guitar playing than Are You Experienced, and more on Hendrix's "gifts as a songwriter".
 Author Charles Shaar Murray described Axis as "lighter, looser and more melodic" than its predecessor.

 Axis: Bold as Love opens with "EXP", which incorporates microphonic and harmonic feedback.
-It also showcased an experimental stereo panning effect in which sounds emanating from Hendrix's guitar move through the stereo image, revolving around the listener.
+It also showcases an experimental stereo panning effect in which sounds emanating from Hendrix's guitar move through the stereo image, revolving around the listener.
 The piece reflected his growing interest in science fiction and outer space.
 Author Keith Shadwick described the track as "some of the wildest music Hendrix ever released".

 "Wait Until Tomorrow" is a pop song with an R&B guitar riff and Mitchell and Redding singing backing vocals.
 The fifth track, "Ain't No Telling", is a rock song with a complex structure despite its short length.
 Hendrix said that "Little Wing" was his impression of the Monterey Pop Festival put into the form of a girl.
 "If 6 Was 9", the last song on side one, is the album's longest track; some of the percussive effects were created by Gary Leeds (from the Walker Brothers) and Graham Nash stomping their feet.